-- (Q) Reimbursement of Travel Expenses: Within the provisions of the Internal Revenue Code and related regulations, employees will be reimbursed for travel expenses incurred while conducting Village business or attending Village approved meetings or seminars in accordance with the provisions of this policy.
-The reimbursement portions of this policy shall apply to all Village employees and all Village officials, including elected Village office holders and appointed Village office holders. - Authorization: Prior to travel, each Department Head shall review all travel requests to determine whether a professional benefit will be derived and whether the travel is financially feasible, and thereafter shall approve or deny such travel request.
-Additionally, all travel requests for out-of-town, overnight travel shall be submitted to the Village Administrator for approval. - 2.
-Reimbursement for Travel Expenses: Within fifteen (15) working days after an employee's return from authorized travel, the employee shall submit all claims documentation related to that travel.
-Any reimbursement request submitted later than thirty (30) days after the return date from travel will be denied.
+Within the provisions of the Internal Revenue Code, related regulations, and Village ordinances, employees will be reimbursed for travel expenses incurred while conducting Village business or attending Village approved meetings or seminars in accordance with the provisions of this policy.
+The reimbursement portions of this policy shall apply to all Village employees and all Village officials, including elected Village office holders and appointed Village office holders.

+(a) Authorization Prior to travel, each Department Head shall review all travel requests to determine whether a professional benefit will be derived and whether the travel is financially feasible, and thereafter shall approve or deny such travel request.
+Additionally, all travel requests for out-of-town, overnight travel shall be submitted to the Village Administrator for approval.

+(b) Reimbursement for Travel Expenses Within fifteen (15) working days after an employee's return from authorized travel, the employee shall submit all claims documentation I along with the Travel Reimbursement Form included in Appendix A. Any reimbursement request submitted later than thirty (30) days after the return date from travel will be denied.
 Documentation for a travel expense must sufficiently support the amount of the claimed expense and must be completed or generated at or near the time when the travel expense is incurred.
-The reimbursement request and related documentation shall be submitted to the Accounts Payable Clerk at the main Village office.
+The reimbursement request form and related documentation shall be submitted to the Accounts Payable Clerk at the main Village office.